Uluburun shipwreck: Cargo

 At least 149 Canaanite jars (widely found in Greece, Cyprus, Syria-Palestine, and Egypt).
 Jars are categorized as the northern type and were most likely made somewhere in the northern part of modern-day Israel.

-One jar filled with glass beads, many filled with olives, but the majority contained a substance known as Pistacia (terebinth) resin, an ancient type of turpentine.
+One jar was filled with glass beads, many filled with olives, but the majority contained a substance known as Pistacia (terebinth) resin, an ancient type of turpentine.
 Recent clay fabric analyses of Canaanite jar sherds from the 18th Dynasty site of Tel el Amarna have produced a specific clay fabric designation, and it is seemingly the same as that from the Uluburun shipwreck, of a type that is exclusively associated in Amarna with transporting Pistacia resin.